laplaceson/Rectify-given-stereo-pair/README.md

 #You need to manually labeled more than eight points-pair.

-#Unzip all the files andmore details information is in .word file
+#Unzip all the files andmore details information is in .docx file